1892 Atlantic hurricane season: Tropical Storm One

 The first tropical storm developed about 45 mi (70 km) south of Isla de la Juventud on June 9.
 Initially moving northwestward, the storm made landfall later that day on the south coast of Pinar del Río Province in Cuba.
 The storm recurved northward and entered the Gulf of Mexico early the following morning, where it intensified and peaked with maximum sustained winds of 50 mph (85 km/h).
 Around that time, it turned to the northeast and made landfall at 23:00 UTC on June 10 in northern Monroe County, Florida, at the same intensity.
 The cyclone crossed Florida and emerged into the Atlantic Ocean near modern-day Deerfield Beach early the following day.
 Thereafter, the system headed out to sea for a few days, before re-approaching the Southeastern United States.
 Late on June 16, it was last noted about 80 mi south-southeast of Cape Lookout, North Carolina.

-In Cuba, moderately gusty winds and torrential rainfall were reported from Santa Clara to Pinar del Río, with the worst impact conditions being experienced in Matanzas.
+Climate researcher Michael Chenoweth proposed a similar path and duration for this system, but adding a tropical depression stage at the beginning, with the cyclone not reaching tropical storm until June 10, when it was located near the Florida Keys.
+In Cuba, modest winds and heavy rainfall were reported from Santa Clara to Pinar del Río, with the worst impact conditions being experienced in Matanzas.
 There, the San Juan and Yumurí rivers overflowed, causing water to rise 10 ft above most houses.
 Civil guards and troops assisted rescue work and evacuation of residents.
-Furniture in 325 houses were swept away by the floodwaters.
-About 450 head of cattle drowned.
-Additionally, 600,000 bags of sugar stored in warehouses were lost.
+Floodwaters swept away furniture in 325 houses, killed roughly 450 head of cattle, and carried off 600,000 bags of sugar in warehouses.
 The storm left at least 16 deaths and approximately $1.5 million in damage.
 The storm also brought winds and rains to Florida.
 In just a few hours, Hypoluxo recorded 3.6 in, while Titusville measured 12.95 in over a period lasting six days.
 In Jupiter, multiple trees were downed and severe damage was inflicted on crops.